Root Canal Treatment in Whittier CA

 A root canal is used to save an injured, decayed or cracked tooth when its pulp becomes infected or inflamed.
 This pulp is the soft tissue inside the root chamber.
 This should be treated promptly or it may result in an abscess infection or a very painful tooth.
 This is also known as endodontic treatment.
-This procedure is usually completed in two visits.
+This procedure is usually completed in two visits to your dentist.
 This depends on the treatment your dentist prescribes and if there is infection.
 After it is restored, it will function normally.
 Continue practicing good oral hygiene for the best potential for it to last a lifetime.
 For other services that we offer, check out our services page here.

 What Are The Signs You May Need One?

-Time to see your dentist in Whittier if you notice:
+Time to see your dentists in Whittier if you notice:

 - Pain in the tooth or gums, discoloration, heat or cold sensitivity